 2nd Annual Teaching and Learning National Institute

-- On-campus housing from Sunday through Wednesday night (note: the institute ends Wednesday evening at approximately 8:30 pm after final team presentations)
+- Housing on campus from Sunday through Wednesday night (the institute ends Wednesday evening after final team presentations, around 8:30 pm)

 - All materials, concurrent sessions and plenaries

-- All meals (except Tuesday dinner) starting with dinner on Sunday and culminating with a grab-n-go breakfast Thursday morning
+- All meals (except Tuesday dinner) from dinner on Sunday through a “grab-n-go” breakfast Thursday morning

-Please note: teams are responsible for their own transportation to/from the institute.
+(Teams are responsible for transportation to/from the institute.)

-With a carefully coordinated mix of plenaries, concurrent sessions, and team time, this residential institute provides a learning space for campus teams to develop plans that can guide the work of examining, improving, and supporting what happens in the classrooms and other learning contexts across their campuses.
-Experienced educators from across the country will facilitate small and large group sessions, and work directly with teams as resources for the entire institute.
+This residential institute provides your team a carefully coordinated mix of plenaries, concurrent sessions, and focused team-time as you develop your plan to examine, improve, and support what happens in the classrooms and other learning contexts across your campus.
+Experienced educators from across the country will facilitate small and large group sessions and work directly with teams as resources for the entire institute.

-Continuing Education credits are an available option for participants attending the Teaching and Learning National Institute through San Diego State University–College of Extended Studies.
+Continuing Education Credits: continuing Education credits are an available option for participants attending the Teaching and Learning National Institute through San Diego State University–College of Extended Studies.

 - Staying on-campus at The Evergreen State College